BONSAI and Oeverdijk Hoorn

 1. a transnational strategy for national authorities and three action plans for regional and local authorities;

-2. five solutions for increasing robustness and resilience and improving disaster management;
+2. Five solutions for increasing robustness and resilience and improving disaster management;

-3. multiple training programs and courses on flood disaster management and resilience and one joint transnational flood academy.
+3. multiple training programs and courses on flood disaster management and resilience, and one joint transnational flood academy.

 2. It simulates shifting climate zones by applying insights from southern regions to northern regions.

-3. It strengthens cooperation between countries to learn from each other, with the North learning from the South and the South learning from the North.
+3. It strengthens cooperation between countries to learn from each other, with the north learning from the south and the south learning from the north.

 Budget

-The total budget of HHNK's project is approximately € 580,605.68, 60% of which co-financing comes from the European Interreg North West Europe Programme 2021-2027.
+The total budget for the HHNK project is approximately €580,605.68, of which 60% is co-financed by the European programme North West Europe programme 2021-2027.

-The total project budget is €10,699,561.10, of which €6,419,736.62 comes from the European Regional Development Fund (ERDF). https://bonsai.nweurope.eu/
+The total project budget amounts to €10,699,561.10, of which €6,419,736.62 comes from the European Regional Development Fund (ERDF).https://bonsai.nweurope.eu/

-The Province of North Holland is co-financing the project and has provided €87,091.
+The Province of North Holland is co-financing the project and has made €87,091 available.